-The following process was used to develop the 2018 renewal project evaluation policies and scoring standards:
+The following process was used to develop the 2019 renewal project evaluation policies and scoring standards:

-- Input on renewal project scoring standards and related documents is solicited from the following: - ODFC CT-503 CoC-funded grantees - o ODFC Standards and Evaluations Committee - ODFC Data Quality Subcommittee - o ODFC Executive Committee - Input is used to inform the drafting of policies, scoring standards and related documents.
+- A redline version of the 2018 ODFC / CT 503 CoC Renewal Project Scoring Standards that included proposed changes to the scoring criteria was made available to all ODFC CT-503 stakeholders on January 29, 2019.
+A guide explaining proposed changes and areas where the CoC was seeking input was simultaneously made available.
+Stakeholders were encouraged to provide comments by February 14, 2019.
+All comments received by the CoC were reviewed by CoC staff and CoC NOFA consultants, Diana T. Myers and Associates. - Additional input on renewal project scoring standards and related documents was solicited from the following: - o ODFC System Performance Measurement Advisory Board - ODFC Executive Committee - Input is used to inform the drafting of policies, scoring standards and related documents.
 Drafting of documents and policies is conducted by CoC staff and CoC NOFA consultants, Diana T. Myers and Associates. - Draft policies are presented to the Funding Oversight Subcommittee for full review and discussion.
-Direction from the Funding Oversight Subcommittee is used to create updated versions of the scoring standards, policies and related documents. - The Funding Oversight Subcommittee recommends updated versions of the scoring standards, policies and related documents for approval and adoption by the Non-Conflicted Members of the Coordinating Council. - The Non-Conflicted Members of the Coordinating Council conducts a review of the scoring standards, policies and related documents.
-Once any issues raised by the NCMCC are addressed in a satisfactory manner, a vote to approve and adopt final scoring standards, policies and related documents will take place.
+Direction from the Funding Oversight Subcommittee is used to create updated versions of the scoring standards, policies and related documents. - The Funding Oversight Subcommittee recommends updated versions of the scoring standards, policies and related documents for approval and adoption by the Non-Conflicted Members of the Coordinating Council.

-- Upon approval and adoption, final scoring standards, policies and related documents will be publicly posted to the ODFC website and distributed to the members of the Executive Committee and CoC-funded agencies via email. - Scoring of renewal projects commences following the adoption of final scoring standards, policies and related documents.
+- The Non-Conflicted Members of the Coordinating Council conducts a review of the scoring standards, policies and related documents.
+Once any issues raised by the NCMCC are addressed in a satisfactory manner, a vote to approve and adopt final scoring standards, policies and related documents will take place. - Upon approval and adoption, final scoring standards, policies and related documents will be publicly posted to the ODFC website and distributed to the members of the Executive Committee and CoC-funded agencies via email. - Scoring of renewal projects commences following the adoption of final scoring standards, policies and related documents.
 Instructions for submitting the required information for renewal project scoring will be provided to CoC-funded renewal project grantees with a strict timeline for their response.

-2018 Renewal Project Evaluation and Scoring Policy
+2019 Renewal Project Evaluation and Scoring Policy

-Evaluation and scoring of CoC-funded renewal projects will inform project ranking and tiering for the FY18 CoC NOFA competition.
-ODFC/CT-503 has adopted the following policies for the evaluation and scoring of projects for the FY18 HUD CoC application:
+Evaluation and scoring of CoC-funded renewal projects will inform project ranking and tiering for the FY19 CoC NOFA competition.
+ODFC/CT-503 has adopted the following policies for the evaluation and scoring of projects for the FY19 HUD CoC application: